Meaningful innovation starts with the people you design for.

-Try searching “useless products” to find examples of organizations that designed fantastic solutions to problems no one has.
-These products may be perfect for their purpose, but that purpose just isn’t perceived as important by the final users.
+Try searching for “useless products” on the internet to find examples of organizations that designed fantastic solutions to problems no one has.
+These products may be perfect for their purpose, but that purpose just isn’t perceived as important by the end users.

-That’s why understanding your final users needs to be at the heart of every innovation initiative.
-By understanding your customers, you start with a strong foundation for designing solutions that address final users’ needs and expectations.
+That’s why understanding your end users needs to be at the heart of every innovation initiative.
+By understanding your customers, you start with a strong foundation for designing solutions that address end users’ needs and expectations.

 What makes market research different from qualitative research is not only the scale but also the level of customer understanding and user insight.

-User insights are the golden nuggets that allow us to understand what needs, motivations, and aspirations drive the people we design for.
+User insights are the golden nuggets that allow us to understand the needs, motivations, and aspirations driving the people we design for.

 Learn how to collect user stories and *truly* understand your customers.